object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 different values, with a number of well-defined properties.
 For example, we can add and multiply polynomials, resulting in a new polynomial.
-We can also evaluate a polynomial for a particular value of :eq:`x`, which would result in a real value.
+We can also evaluate a polynomial for a particular value of :math:`x`, which would result in a real value.

 This is the mathematical abstraction of a polynomial.
 How would we represent this abstraction in Python code?
 A polynomial is